J.G.G. v. Trump: Initial timeline

 At 6:48 p.m., having stated that he would certify the class and grant a temporary restraining order, Boasberg told the DOJ lawyers "You shall inform your clients of this immediately, and that any plane containing these folks that is going to take off or is in the air needs to be returned to the United States".
 The New York Times reports that at this point, "one of the planes was over Mexico; a second was over the Gulf of Mexico ... and a third had not yet taken off."
 Though Boasberg specifically ordered that any planes in the air carrying those covered by his order be turned back and those individuals returned to the US, the Trump administration allowed the flights to proceed, possibly violating the verbal court order.
 The hearing ended, and the court posted Boasberg's written order, certifying the class and granting a temporary restraining order for the class.

 At 7:36 p.m., ten minutes after Boasberg's written order was published, a third deportation flight departed from Harlingen.
 An Immigration and Customs Enforcement (ICE) official later told the court that none of the deportees on this third flight were deported under the Alien Enemies Act.

 Later that evening, each of the three planes landed at Soto Cano air base in Comayagua, Honduras, and after a period of time, each left Honduras, landing in San Salvador, El Salvador, in the early hours of the morning of March 16.
-Taken together, the three flights took over 260 migrants to El Salvador, where they were taken into custody at the Terrorism Confinement Center (CECOT).
-Later that morning, Bukele tweeted that 238 of the alleged gang members are associated with Tren de Aragua and 23 with MS-13.
+Taken together, the three flights took over 260 migrants to El Salvador, where most were taken into custody at the Terrorism Confinement Center (CECOT).
+Eight women and one Nicaraguan man were on the deportation flights.
+They were not accepted by the Salvadoran government and returned to the US.
+Later that morning, Bukele tweeted that 238 of the alleged gang members are associated with Tren de Aragua and 23 with MS-13, a Salvadoran gang.

-On March 15, the DOJ filed appeals with the Court of Appeals for the District of Columbia Circuit, asking it to block both of Boasberg's temporary restraining orders, one for the five men who filed suit, and a second for the larger class of Venezuelans that the Trump administration wished to deport under the Alien Enemies Act.
-The court of appeals consolidated the two cases, and on March 26, it denied the emergency motion for a stay.